What are the benefits of taking a practice test?

 - Because you do not get to preview the exam, you should not look at the practice test until you begin.

-- To learn more about exam conditions, see About the Exam, Exam Day Tips, and Computerized Exam.
+- To learn more about exam conditions, see About the Exam and Exam Day Tips.

 - Closely adhere to the detailed Practice Test Instructions that you will receive in your confirmation email after ordering a practice test.